The Top 30 Best Natural & Home Remedies for Dealing With Fleas Fast

 - Repeat regularly until fleas are gone

-Citronella essential oil is also an excellent option for the elimination of fleas in your home.
+Citronella is also an excellent option for the elimination of fleas in your home.

 The plant-derived oil helps to repel many types of insects such as ticks, mosquitoes, and flies, but also works for fleas.